PrincetonUniversity/GPEC/docs/ipec_namelist.rst

   Take all boundary inputs as normal displacements rather than magnetic fields

 **fixed_boundary_flag** = .FALSE.
-  Sets the plasma boundary as defined in the equilibrium input file fixed in all IPEC calculations.
+  Sets the plasma boundary as defined in the equilibrium input file fixed in all GPEC calculations.

 **coil_flag** = .TRUE.

-IPEC_CONTROL
+GPEC_CONTROL
 ============

 **resp_index** = 0